 Roofs come in all kinds of shapes, sizes and materials.
 However, with each unique look, comes unique problems and repairs.
 For homeowners dealing with a flat roof, it may be common to see small bubbles or tears in the roofing material.
-Follow our steps below to learn how to fix it yourself without hiring professional help.
-It's easier than you think!

 A flat roof is usually slightly sloped.
 It may be covered with a granular roll roofing, EPDM (which is smooth surfaced), or modified bitumen (which may be smooth or mineral surfaced).
 Some flat roofs have hot tar built-up roofing, which may have a gravel surface.
 If you live in an arid region or an older urban area, you may have a large flat roof.
 Suburban homes sometimes have small flat sections.